DataFire/Integrations/integrations/generated/amazonaws_config/README.md

   * ConfigRuleNames [ReevaluateConfigRuleNames](#reevaluateconfigrulenames)

 ### StartConfigRulesEvaluationResponse
-* StartConfigRulesEvaluationResponse `object`: The output when you start the evaluation for the specified Config rule.
+* StartConfigRulesEvaluationResponse `object`: The output when you start the evaluation for the specified AWS Config rule.

 ### StartConfigurationRecorderRequest
 * StartConfigurationRecorderRequest `object`: The input for the <a>StartConfigurationRecorder</a> action.